 enjoy some sudbury hospitality

 Looking for places to eat, drink, visit or stay in Sudbury as part of you walking trip?
 Plan ahead at Sudbury's Virtual High Street with a wide selection of independent restaurants, cafes and pubs for your mid ramble break!
 If you're walking on a Thursday or Saturday don't forget to drop in on Sudbury Market on route.
+Take a look at our alfresco dining in Sudbury guide here.

 go car free